-This is a conceptual take on ballet for six dancers and six guitars, staged by Ragnar Kjartansson and choreographer Margrét Bjarnadóttir with music by Bryce Dessner.
+This is a conceptual take on ballet for eight dancers and eight guitars, staged by Ragnar Kjartansson and choreographer Margrét Bjarnadóttir with music by Bryce Dessner.
 Its simplicity and effectiveness make it a reflection on the grace, inner strength and skills of the dancer.

 For almost half an hour six dancers clad in the normcore uniform of identical jeans and white T-shirts perform a choreographic composition, accompanying themselves on guitars.
 No tomorrow is no less a sonic musical experiment then a dance piece.